paulospx/sonarR/README.md

-3. You can now import this JSON report into SonarQube for monitoring your R project's software quality.
+3. You can now import this JSON report into SonarQube to monitor your R project's software quality.

 ## Configuration

 You can configure the scanner by modifying the `config.json` file.
-You can customize options such as linting rules, file extensions, and more.
+You can customize options such as linting rules, file extensions, etc.

 Example `config.json`: